 - HORZE B Vertigo Aluminum Magnetic Safety Stirrups

 What is a Safety Stirrup?

-Horse riding has inherent risk, but you can mitigate that risk with a few simple precautions.
+Horseback riding comes with inherent risk, but you can mitigate that risk with a few simple precautions.

 One popular decision is to use safety stirrups that allow your foot to easily release from the stirrup in an emergency.

-There are many brands and styles available, and although primarily designed for English saddles, Western riders have growing options too.
+There are many brands and styles available.
+Although primarily designed for English saddles, Western riders have growing safety stirrup options, too.

-The rider can be dragged if this happens, so safety stirrup address this problem by preventing the foot from becoming trapped in the stirrup.
+The rider can be dragged if this happens, but not if they’re using safety stirrups.
+Safety stirrups utilize various safety mechanisms that prevent the foot from becoming trapped in the stirrup.

 There are several different ways safety stirrups eliminate the risk, and each stirrup has its own pros and cons.

 Rider preference and budget will dictate which safety stirrup is ideal for you.